lpacher/lae/fpga/practicum/10_uart/README.md

 **EXTRA**

-The `uart_xadc.v` design uses the embedded 12-bit XADC to monitor the on-chip temperature an and to send temperature values to the local computer through the FTDI UART/USB bridge.
+The `uart_xadc.v` design uses the embedded 12-bit XADC to monitor the on-chip temperature and to send temperature values to the local computer through the FTDI UART/USB bridge.

 In order to make a **real-time histogram** of the incoming XADC data a simple **PyROOT data-acquisition system (DAQ)**